Summary

 "Our understanding of truth is being reshaped due to the rise of disinformation."

-"Researchers must respect participants' ownership of their own narratives."
+"Researchers must respect participants' ownership of their own narratives and foster intersectional inclusivity."

 More Videos